roots/.github/SUPPORT.md

 * [Roots Documentation](https://roots.io/documentation/) — Docs for getting started with our projects, along with specific docs for Sage, Bedrock, and Trellis
 * [Roots Guides](https://roots.io/guides/) — Guides for using Sage, Bedrock, and Trellis, including best practices on how to implement other projects

-If you want the Roots Team to dedicate some time to your issue, we [offer our services](https://roots.io/services/) as well).
+If you want the Roots Team to dedicate some time to your issue, we [offer our services](https://roots.io/services/) as well.